 Listen to our Podcast

-Let's Talk Conflict is a podcast hosted by a group of friends who are Care Experts.
-In Season 1, the group discuss the change that is needed in the care system, and share advice around wellbeing, relationships and preparing for adulthood.
+Let's Talk Conflict is a podcast hosted by a group of Care Experts who share their knowledge and experience to inform, uplift and empower young care experienced people to navigate the conflicts and challenges of life.
+The group discuss the change that is needed in the care system, and share advice around wellbeing, relationships, and personal development.
+Listen to Season 2 now.

 Our Policy Partners